Rongrrz/SeattleHourly/README.md

 I also thought that this project would be a very good demonstration of the usefulness of state-management libraries, and the skills I've gained through trying to work with them when I was making Roblox games.
 They are so good at keeping code modular, and is something hard for me to live without nowadays.
 (Thank you, Roblox TypeScript & Charm)

 ## On the Works:
-- 🤖 Basic functionalities
+- 🤖 Basic frontend & backend functionalities
-- 📢 Integrating with Reddit for conversations
 - 🙉 AI Summary
-- 🔢 Integration with database to cache a few days back, for even more "Overseering"
+- 🔢 Integration with database (thinking postgreSQL) to cache a few days back, for even more "Overseering"